williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/refresh-tokens.md

 > NOTE: Although you requested access, refresh, and ID tokens, the refresh token can only be used to get a new access token.
 An ID token will not be returned.

-For more information see the [Okta OAuth 2.0 reference page](https://developer.okta.com/docs/api/resources/oauth2.html#response-parameters-1).
+For more information see the [Okta OAuth 2.0 reference page](/docs/api/resources/oauth2.html#response-parameters-1).

 ## Get a Refresh Token Silently for Your SPA

-In a normal Single-Page Application (SPA) you would likely want to use the Implicit flow (jakub.todo.see here for more on that)

-What prompt=none is saying is that you want to prevent the login screen from showing up regardless of the whether the user has session or not.
-Either they do have a session, in which case you get tokens back, or they don't have a session in which case you get a nice silent error that you can then act on.

-To perform silent authentication, you send a request to the `/authorize` endpoint with a `prompt` parameter value of `none`.

-check -> success -> tokens (without the user knowing) check -> error -> oh snap, i need them to reauthorize to get tokens so you redirect
+In a normal Single-Page Application (SPA) it is usually undesirable to redirect the user to a login page during normal navigation.
+For example, a user could request access to a resource, prompting your SPA to send a request to the Okta `/authorize` endpoint.
+Normally, if a user does not have a valid session, this request will result in a redirection to a login page.
+To avoid this disruptive redirection, the endpoint allows for a request parameter called `prompt`.
+If the value of the `prompt` parameter is `none`, this guarantees that the user will not be prompted to login, regardless of whether they have an active session or not.
+Instead, your application will either silently obtain the requested tokens or an OAuth error response.
+How to act on the error is up to you.

+For more information on the `/authorize` endpoint, see the [Authentication Request section of the OIDC Reference](/docs/api/resources/oidc.html#authentication-request).

 ## How to Use a Refresh Token